Prithvi Jayanti: Contemporary

 Prithvi Jayanti is also known as the Nepal Ekikaran Diwas (National Unification Day) or National Unity Day.
 From 1951, Prithvi Jayanti was traditionally celebrated as a public holiday, however, it was abolished after the 2006 Nepalese revolution.
 In 2019, the mayor of Gorkha Municipality proclaimed Prithvi Jayanti to be a public holiday in the municipality to "celebrate and honour Prithvi Narayan Shah and celebrate the day in his memory".
 Other municipalities followed soon in Gorkha District to declare this day to be a public holiday including the Palungtar Municipality, the Ajirkot Rural Municipality, the Siranchok Rural Municipality, and the Bhimsen Thapa Rural Municipality.
-Next year, Bidur Municipality, capital of Nuwakot District, also proclaimed it to be a public holiday.
+Next year, Bidur Municipality, the capital of Nuwakot District, also proclaimed it to be a public holiday.
 There is pressure from some Nepalese citizens, especially from the pro-monarchies to make Prithvi Jayanti a public holiday.

-In 2021, the Nepal Police and pro-monarchy supporters clashed injuring some, as they were trying put garlands on the statue of Prithvi Narayan Shah in a restricted area outside Singha Durbar.
+In 2021, the Nepal Police and pro-monarchy supporters clashed injuring some, as they were trying to put garlands on the statue of Prithvi Narayan Shah in a restricted area outside Singha Durbar.
 People are usually divided on celebrating Prithvi Jayanti.
 Some feel without Prithvi Narayan Shah's unification campaign, Nepal would have been a colony of the British Empire.
 Others say some people seeking the restoration of the Kingdom of Nepal and restoring the Shah's significance would "revert to an era where both caste and cultural dominance had the overt backing of the state".
 In 2022, Rajendra Prasad Lingden, Chairman of Rastriya Prajatantra Party, sent a memorandum asking Prime Minister Sher Bahadur Deuba to declare Prithvi Jayanti as a public holiday, and the party has also told they would start a nationwide protests if their request was not met.
 The same year, Bibeksheel Sajha Party said Prithvi Jayanti should be celebrated as Nepal Day and supported idea of declaring it as a public holiday.
 In 2023, Owing to pressure from the pro-monarchy Rastriya Prajatantra Party as RPP had proposed the Prithvi Jayanti holiday as a precondition for its support to the Pushpa Kamal Dahal-led government, the government declared it as a national holiday.